-Dave Nixon is the director of Sustainable Faith and erstwhile founding pastor of Vineyard Central.
+Dave Nixon is the founder and co-director of Sustainable Faith and erstwhile founding pastor of Vineyard Central.
 He received training in spiritual direction through the Associated Mennonite Biblical Seminary in Elkhart IN.
 For seven years he served with Vineyard-USA as the spiritual director for Pastor Sabbath Retreats around the country.
 He also served for 7 years as the spiritual director for the D. Min. students at George Fox University in the Leadership and Spiritual Formation Track.
 Dave has been traveling around the US and internationally leading Sustainable Faith's School of Spiritual Direction cohorts since 2009.
 He and his wife Jody, married for 40 years, have three adult children: Kimberly (in Columbus OH), Carrie (in Rochester, NY), and Jonathan (Columbus).
-They recently moved to Columbus, Ohio due to family needs, where Dave will be taking a one year sabbatical beginning July 1, 2016.

 For many years, Jody Nixon was the true domestic and centering presence at The Convent, the retreat house of Sustainable Faith.
 She supervised the kitchen (making most of the meals), cleaned, kept the books, tended to other various needs, and spent time with retreat guests as she was able.
 (She's a great listener!)
 She especially enjoyed getting to know the many women who came to visit, hearing their stories and providing support and encouragement.
 While hosting schools of spiritual direction and over-hearing her husband teaching about this fascinating subject, her heart was drawn to the power of good listening, so she completed SF’s year one and year two courses.
 The Convent eventually closed, and Dave and Jody have moved to Columbus due to family needs.
 Jody is now offering spiritual direction from her home in Columbus.
 She also served with Dave on six previous Pastor Sabbath Retreats for Vineyard USA.
 For 14 years she was the key administrator for Vineyard Central, the urban community church she and Dave planted in Norwood, Ohio in 1993.
 Jody and Dave have been married for 40 years.
 Jody especially delights in her children: Kimberly who's married to Matthias and living in Columbus; Carrie who's married to Andrew and living in Rochester, NY; and Jonathan who's living in Cincinnati.
 And then there are the 3 grandsons, Samuel, Simon and Henry, who are teaching her about love all over again.